 JENKINS: Outside the store, 28-year-old Jacob Nichols was waiting patiently for his turn.
 He says, he's willing to pay a premium to participate in the legal, regulated market.

-MAX NICHOLS: Sure, you can buy it for less on the black market right now, but I just want to be able to put the money into the state and the community instead of other people's pockets.
+JACOB NICHOLS: Sure, you can buy it for less on the black market right now, but I just want to be able to put the money into the state and the community instead of other people's pockets.

 JENKINS: This moment in Washington state has been nearly two years in the making.
 It was November 2012 when voters here approved Ballot Initiative 502, legalizing recreational marijuana.
 The initiative handed responsibility for creating from scratch the new marijuana marketplace to Washington's Liquor Control Board.
 Randy Simmons is deputy director.